SidonTheTroll/cave-of-ordeals/English/supplementary/1-the-third-level.md

 No, Charley wouldn't go back to the ticket-counter on the third level as he couldn’t find the corridor again, and he stopped searching due to his wife's concern.

 ### 3. Do you think that the third level was a medium of escape for Charley?
 Why?
-For Charlie, the third level was an escape from the harsh realities of life—his refuge from the pressures, tension, and stress of the modern world.
+For Charley, the third level was an escape from the harsh realities of life—his refuge from the pressures, tension, and stress of the modern world.
 He hallucinated a time before the devastating World Wars.

 ### 4. What do you infer from Sam's letter to Charley?
 On one level, it suggests Sam has reached 1894 Galesburg.
 But on a deeper level, it could be seen as another of his hallucinations or escapist dreams.